jchultarsky101/uamcli/README.md

 ### Reading asset data

-In the example above, the *id* is the asset ID as recorded in UAM.
+In the example where we create a new asset above, the *id* in the output is the asset ID as recorded in UAM.
 You can use that ID and the version number to read back the asset data.
+This will include the asset's status value.

 ````bash
 uamcli asset get --asset-id 65a7d8646e7591cfd372ee51 --asset-version 1